 The most common question I get aside from CP is what trait is most important.
 Personally, I think he should have a sense of humour.

-First thing’s first: you should have a resto staff on one bar and a destro staff (a lightning staff, specifically) on the other.
-Outside that rule, you have a lot of flexibility in determining what’s good for your build.
+First things first: generally you should have a resto staff on one bar and a destro staff (a lightning staff, specifically) on the other.
+So what trait should your staves be?
+You have a lot of flexibility in determining what’s good for your build.
 By the way, the table below doesn’t include Sharpened trait, because sharper healing is not a thing.

 |Decisive||Chance to gain additional Ultimate anytime that Ultimate is gained||Very helpful for those learning to weave and who have trouble generating ult, since horn uptime is critical|

 |Infused||Reduce enchantment’s cooldown 40% & Increase Weapon Enchantment effect||Definitely a top choice if your enchantment increases spell dmg or you’re in charge of Weakening debuff|

 |Nirnhoned||Increase Weapon Dmg||Increases your spell dmg, but perhaps not a top pick|